-Resident Permit Schemes are defined by a Zone, for example '12R'.
+Resident Permit Parking Schemes are defined by a Zone, for example '12R'.
 New streets may be added to existing zones or, if a scheme is sufficiently large, a new Zone may be created.
 Permits are issued for a Zone, rather than individual streets.
+Parking spaces cannot be allocated to any specific property.